 Since inception, we have incurred significant operating losses.
-Our net loss was \$34.1 million for the nine months ended September 30, 2015, \$23.3 million for the year ended December 31, 2014 and \$15.7 million for the year ended December 31, 2013.
-As of September 30, 2015, we had an accumulated deficit of \$120.4 million.
+Our net loss was \$45.1 million for the year ended December 31, 2015, \$23.3 million for the year ended December 31, 2014 and \$15.7 million for the year ended December 31, 2013.
+As of June 30, 2016, we had an accumulated deficit of \$156.4 million.
 To date, we have financed our operations primarily through our initial public offering of our common stock, and prior to our initial public offering, through private placements of our redeemable convertible preferred stock and convertible promissory notes.
 We have devoted substantially all of our efforts to research and development, including clinical trials.
 We have not completed development of any product candidate and it may be several years, if ever, before we have a product candidate ready for commercialization.
-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
-We anticipate that our expenses will increase substantially if and as we:
+We expect to continue to incur expenses and operating losses for at least the next several years.